Welcome to Telrhin. A world setting for dice & paper roleplaying games. Home to our campaigns since 1984.

 A good roleplaying game is about the characters and their story.
 Rules help shape the reality and lend a certain flavor, but if anything a good game is good despite the rules.

 Beyond the comfort of familiarity, rules are just rules, and if you're married to them you're probably not an actual roleplayer.
 Admittedly, if you have a bad narrator/gamemaster who isn't collaborating and wants to control everything, the rules can be a form of 'player bill of rights', enshrining the capabilities and options the player has in a game.
-But better yet, quit and find someone more creative to run your game.
+But that's rock bottom stuff.

 If the story is good and the world is rich, all a player really needs to know is that every time they stab someone the same thing happens.